 The Company enters into derivative transactions that do not meet the criteria for hedge accounting or have not been designated in hedging relationships by the Company pursuant to FASB ASC Topic 815, Derivatives and Hedging ("ASC 815").
 The Company purchases equity index put options, equity futures, currency futures, cross currency swaps, equity swaps and interest rate swaptions as hedges for certain riders that were sold with variable annuity products.
 The Company similarly purchases equity index call options as hedges for the fixed indexed annuity and indexed universal life products.
 These transactions provide the Company with an economic hedge, which is used as part of its overall risk management strategies.
-The futures derivative instruments are carried at estimated fair value in Other long-term investments or Other liabilities, and the remaining derivative instruments are carried at estimated fair value in Other long-term investments on the Consolidated Balance Sheets, with changes in estimated fair value recorded in Derivative instruments on the Consolidated Statements of Operations.
+The futures derivative instruments are carried at estimated fair value in Other long-term investments or Other liabilities, and the remaining derivative instruments are carried at estimated fair value in Other long-term investments on the Consolidated Balance Sheets, with changes in estimated fair value recorded in Derivative instruments on the Consolidated Statements of Income.
+The Company enters into bond forwards and credit default swaps to replicate otherwise permissible investments.

 The Company enters into derivative transactions that meet the criteria for hedge accounting pursuant to ASC 815.
 The Company purchased a foreign currency swap that meets the criteria for hedge accounting as a cash flow hedge.
-The swap instrument is carried at estimated fair value in Other long-term investments or
+The swap instrument is carried at estimated fair value in Other long-term investments or Other liabilities.

-Other liabilities.
 Changes in the estimated fair value of the swap are recorded in Accumulated other comprehensive income on the Consolidated Balance Sheets.